Hangouts video calls in Google Calendar

 Guests can join a video call in a variety of ways:

 - Click Join meeting in the event bubble or event page.

 - Click the video call link in the email invitation.

-- If they have an Android phone, guests can click Join Hangout in their Google Calendar event.
+- If they have an Android or iOS device, using the Google Calendar app.

 Google Apps for Work, Government, and Education users can also do the following: